JordanHagan/FireWisdom/README.md

 Right now, the RNN is operating at about 75% accuracy.
 My theory as to why it is unable to identify which category the text belongs in is because free text fields can have more than 1 category within it.
 This situation is better handled by NMF or LDA.

+## A supervised approach using an unsupervised algorithm
+One of the coolest aspects of this project was that the topics I was mapping to for my NLP were already identified.
+I knew the 5 topics we were aiming for.
+Knowing that, I took an even sampling of all of the topics that their analyst had mapped and used those to train my LDA and NMF models.
+That way, when I ran the rest of the corpus through the data, I knew it was going to map to one of those 5 topics.

 ### Non-negative Matrix Factorization ([code](https://github.com/JordanHagan/FireWisdom/blob/master/src/python/NMF_or_LDA.py))
 *"Non-negative matrix factorization (NMF) is used for feature extraction and is generally seen to be useful when there are many attributes, particularly when the attributes are ambiguous or are not strong predictors.
 By combining attributes NMF can display patterns, topics, or themes which have importance."*
 <sub><b>[Source](https://datascience.stackexchange.com/questions/10299/what-is-a-good-explanation-of-non-negative-matrix-factorization/15438)</b></sub>